-Muscle composition is partly genetic.
+Why do some people build muscle faster?Muscle composition is partly genetic.
 We all know people who put on muscle easily, and other people who are long and lean, well suited for running.
 This doesn’t mean that people who are long and lean can’t put on some muscle mass with weight lifting, but it does mean that they may not put on as much muscle mass as quickly as others.

 How much does genetics play a role in muscle building?The composition of muscle fiber (slow-twitch vs fast-twitch) has been shown to be about 45% due to genetics and about 40% due to the environment (exercise, nutrition, etc.).[ref]
 Studies show that the amount of slow-twitch (Type I) muscle ranges from 5 – 90% in thigh muscles.
 Slow-twitch muscle is best suited for long endurance and aerobic exercise – for example, long-distance runners.
 Type IIX muscle fibers (fast-twitch, glycolytic) are more suited to power sports and strength training.[ref]

 Genetic variants that impact muscle composition: